mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpv.html.md

 |number of primary segment VMs|The number of virtual machines for the primary segments. <br/> - for `mirrored` the total number of virtual machines is `number of primary segments * 2 + 2`. <br/> - for `mirrorless` the total number of virtual machines is `number of primary segments + 1`.|
 |||

 *Greenplum performs best with jumbo frames.
-The recommended MTU is 9000 if the VDS supports it.
-If it's less than 9000, you need to adjust the server configuration parameter [gp_max_packet_size](../../ref_guide/config_params/guc-list.html#gp_max_packet_size) manually.
+The recommended MTU is 9000 if the vSphere distributed switch supports it.
+If it is less than 9000, you must adjust the server configuration parameter [gp_max_packet_size](../../ref_guide/config_params/guc-list.html#gp_max_packet_size) manually.
+See [Configuring Your Systems](../../install_guide/prep_os.html#networking) for more information about MTU.

 ## <a id="exs"></a>Examples